The 29th Medellín International Poetry Festival

-Poets from all continents and some poets from indigenous peoples who have struggled for the rights of their communities and their sovereignty will be with us in all scenarios where the Festival will take place.
+Poets from all continents and some poets from indigenous peoples who have struggled for the rights of their communities and their sovereignty were with us in all scenarios where the Festival took place.

-Within the 120 scheduled events, there will be 32 training activities among courses, workshops, symposia, panels and conferences which will enrich, with their contents, the thematic aspects of the Festival in the context of the 23rd International School of Poetry of Medellín, its formative component.
+Within the 120 scheduled events, there were 32 training activities among courses, workshops, symposia, panels and conferences which enriched, with their contents, the thematic aspects of the Festival in the context of the 23rd International School of Poetry of Medellín, its formative component.

 This global plan of action in favor of life and peace consolidates a hopeful path about which the great French poet René Char, the victorious fighter in defense of the sovereignty of his people during the Second World War, in resistance to Nazism, he said: "Hope is truly the only active language and the only illusion that can be transformed into a good movement.
 We, men, poets, we have to ensure that this hope is not candor, there could be no poetry or life without hope- poetry: extreme hope, existence: relative hope."

-In this perspective, this call is an invitation to take an active part in the 29th International Poetry Festival of Medellín, which will increase its poetic actions to protect life and peace in Colombia and all around the world, inviting the subjugated peoples of the planet to rescue its sovereignty from the heart of the communities.
+In this perspective, this call was an invitation to take an active part in the 29th International Poetry Festival of Medellín, which increased its poetic actions to protect life and peace in Colombia and all around the world, inviting the subjugated peoples of the planet to rescue its sovereignty from the heart of the communities.